Electromagnetic Force

 FAQs

 Ans.
 An electromagnet is a temporary magnet that can be magnetized by passing an electric current.
-A permanent magnet is one whose magnetism is permanent.
+A permanent magnet has a permanent magnetism.

 Ans.
 The difference between electrostatic and electromagnetic forces is that the former refers to the force between charges which are not moving relative to each other.
 On the other hand, electromagnetic force refers to electrostatic forces and other forces between moving charges and magnetic fields.